picocomputer/picocomputer.github.io/docs/source/hardware.rst

 The WDC W65C02S and W65C22S must not be substituted.
 Do not attempt to use NMOS chips (without the C in the number).
 Some older CMOS designs may work but there are no plans to support out-of-production ICs.

 Only the Raspberry Pi design of the Pi Pico has been tested.
-The "H" (header) version may be used, but connecting the three SWD pins will require soldering a debug wire to the circuit board.
-The SWD connection is only used for kernel development, so it's OK to leave this unconnected.
+Both original and "H" (header) versions work great.
+Pin-compatible alternatives may work, check the forums.
+The 3-pin SWD connection on the Pi Pico RIA is no longer used internally and may be ignored when looking for alternatives.